The Latest: Gov. Cuomo bans NYC indoor dining as cases climb

 THE VIRUS OUTBREAK:

-The head of the FDA says his agency has told Pfizer it "will rapidly work" to grant emergency use of its COVID-19 vaccine following a positive recommendation by government advisers.
-Many FDA observers predict action by Saturday ahead of a Sunday meeting by the Centers for Disease Control and Prevention.
+The White House is pressuring the FDA chief Stephen Hahn to grant an emergency use authorization for Pfizer's coronavirus vaccine by the end of the day.
+The vaccine won approval Thursday from an FDA panel of outside advisers, and FDA signoff is the next step to get the shots to the public.

 Gov. Andrew Cuomo has reinstated indoor dining restrictions indefinitely in New York City in an effort to limit the increase in coronavirus cases and hospitalizations.
-As of Monday, only takeout orders and outdoor dining will be allowed in the city.
+Starting Monday, only takeout orders and outdoor dining will be allowed in the city.

 Follow AP's coverage at https://apnews.com/hub/coronavirus-pandemic and https://apnews.com/UnderstandingtheOutbreak